DataDog/documentation/content/guides/anomalies.md

 ## How to Use Anomaly Detection on Your Data

-We've added a new query function called `anomalies` to our query language.
-When you apply this function to series, it returns the usual results along with an expected "normal" range.
+There is an `anomalies` function in the Datadog query language.
+When you apply this function to a series, it returns the usual results along with an expected "normal" range.

 Keep in mind that `anomalies` uses the past to predict what is expected in the future, so using `anomalies` on a new metric, for which you have just started collecting data, may yield poor results.